arc-community/arcmentations/readme.md

 ## Todo Items
 ### Augmentations to add:
  - Add padding to riddles
+ - Octagonal grid rotations, much more determinisic and accurate than the current RandomFloatRotate
  - Super resolution (2x or 3x resolution increase)
  - Torus translate (wraps back around) (can be combined with pad augmentation to make it more interesting)
  - Mask augmentation (random pixels masked with a sparsity parameter)